croxton/hda-starter-kit/README.md

 Components support the following loading strategies.
 The loading strategy for local components is determined in `start.js`.
 Alpine components can use the `ax-load` attribute directly in the markup, and vue components can use the `data-load` attribute.
 The default strategy is `eager`.

 #### Eager
 The default strategy if not specified.
-If the component is present in the page on initial load, or in the content swapped into the page by htmx, it will be loaded and mounted immediately.
+If the component is present in the page on initial load, or in content swapped into the dom by htmx, it will be loaded and mounted immediately.

 #### Visible
 Uses IntersectionObserver to only load when the component is in view, similar to lazy-loading images.
 Optionally, custom root margins can be provided in parentheses.